 However, we have not seen Australian brands setting up user-friendly sell back programs like the U.S; there are multiple consignment programs active you can participate with to sell your pre-loved baby clothes and turn them into cash.

 Hopefully, renting and selling back baby clothes will become the new ‘normal’ soon.
-Overproduction of baby clothes could be cut down, and more garments could be kept out landfill for an extended period of time.
+The overproduction of baby clothes could be cut down and kept out of landfills for an extended period of time.

-Have you used sustainable businesses like these before and do you know of any other great opportunities which offer sell back baby clothes programs?
+Have you used sustainable businesses like these before, and do you know of any other great opportunities to sell back baby clothes programs?

 We hope this information was helpful for you, and we are looking forwards to hearing your thoughts.